semgrep/semgrep-docs/docs/semgrep-app/user-management.md

     <dd>To collaborate with others, create an <strong>organization account</strong>.
 An organization account in Semgrep App requires an existing organization from your source code management (SCM) tool.
 Creating this type of account integrates Semgrep App into your organization.
 A user can have many organizations, provided that they are a member of that organization in their SCM.</dd>
 </dl>

-Users from the same organization are able to sign into Semgrep App with their SCM's credentials and are automatically added to the organization account.
-Semgrep App is also able to detect the organization's repositories for scanning.
+Users from the same organization can sign into Semgrep App with their SCM's credentials and are automatically added to the organization account.
+Semgrep App can also detect the organization's repositories available for scanning.

 In organization accounts, collaborators can collectively manage Semgrep App.
 By default, users are able to: